spyip/react-film/README.md

 [![npm version](https://badge.fury.io/js/react-film.svg)](https://badge.fury.io/js/react-film) [![Build Status](https://travis-ci.org/spyip/react-film.svg?branch=master)](https://travis-ci.org/spyip/react-film)

+> Please refer to [`README.md` on our repository](https://github.com/spyip/react-film/) for most up-to-date information.

 HTML component for showing carousel just like a film strip.
 It is lightweight and focus on performance and accessibility.

 Although this component is built on top of React, it can be used outside of a React project.